FrostByte2/FrostByte2/README.md

 - 👋 Hi, I’m @FrostByte2
 - 👀 I’m interested in ...
-Linux and Cyber security and windows Server Desktop
+Linux and Cyber security and windows Server Administration
 - 🌱 I’m currently learning ...
 Linux and CyberSecurity.

 <!---